 5) Microvesicle quantification an size determination

 One innovative aspect of this Module is the inclusion of a high throughput imaging cytometer (Celigo), which is not currently available in any other department on campus.
-The acquisition of the Celigo is one of many examples of the strong commitment to cutting edge eye research by the Chairman of Ophthalmology at UT Southwestern.
 A major value of the cytometer lies in the significant reduction in time required for data acquisition and analysis for multiple users.
-This Module will also support new projects and new applications, such as Dr. Vinod Mootha’s metabolic phenotyping studies of corneal endothelial cells from normal patients and those with Fuchs’ corneal endothelial dystrophy.
-Similarly, the use of high throughput imaging cytometry will greatly enhance data collection and slash the time required for cell phenotyping for many NEI-funded projects.
-In addition, this module will provide the necessary resources for junior faculty and postdocs who are currently preparing their first grant applications that will be submitted to NEI.
+This Module also supports new projects and new applications, such as Dr. Vinod Mootha’s metabolic phenotyping studies of corneal endothelial cells from normal patients and those with Fuchs’ corneal endothelial dystrophy.
+Similarly, the use of high throughput imaging cytometry wgreatly enhances data collection and slashes the time required for cell phenotyping for many NEI-funded projects.
+In addition, this module provides the necessary resources for junior faculty and postdocs who are currently preparing their first grant applications to be submitted to NEI.

-Collectively, both arms of this Module will add scientific value to the work of the individual investigators by reducing the time and effort required for basic cell culture assays such as viability and cell cycle assessments.
+Collectively, both arms of this Module add scientific value to the work of the individual investigators by reducing the time and effort required for basic cell culture assays such as viability and cell cycle assessments.
 The incorporation of a flow cytometer and a cell sorter also reduces the cost associated with recurrent use of the main flow cytometry facility on campus, which charges high fees per hour of use and often, makes many of these experiments cost-limited.
 Moreover, inclusion of a high throughput imaging cytometer allows for many of these same comparisons to be made without the need for trypsinization and extensive cell processing.
-The time benefit alone will lead to significantly enhanced productivity.
 Inclusion of tunable resistance pulse sensing for the real time analysis of cellular microvesicles adds an additional layer of innovation.